Your students can be curious.

 Teaching is hard, but it doesn’t have to be this hard.

-As a middle and high school science teacher, I struggled with student engagement.
+As a science teacher early in my career, I struggled with student engagement.
 I wondered why my students didn’t seem to care?
 Why weren’t they curious?
 Why didn’t they get how cool this stuff really was!?

 I burnt myself out with late nights of lesson planning, endless grades to “hold students accountable,” and long days in class as I fought to keep their attention, stretch their motivation, and push my students to learn.

 I didn’t realize there was a path with less resistance.

 That all changed when I discovered how to build my science classroom on three-dimensional exploration and discovery.

 It's time to put the work of learning on the learners.